How to Tell Your Boss or Team You’re Burnt Out Without Fear: A Practical Guide to Prepare and Protect Yourself

 • Employee Assistance Programs (EAPs)

-Seek Legal and HR Advice
+Seek Legal and HR Guidance

-Step 3: Define Your Boundaries
+Step 3: Define Your Boundaries and Needs

-• Reduced workload
+• Reduced workload to prevent further exhaustion.

-• Clearer role expectations
+• Clearer role expectations to minimize scope creep and job stress.

 • "I will not respond to emails after 7 PM."

-Step 4: Craft Your Message
+Step 4: Craft a Professional and Direct Message

-Start with Observations
+1. Start with Observations:

 • "Over the past few months, I’ve noticed an increase in my workload that has impacted my ability to maintain my usual performance."